France Jodoin: Career

 Following a trip to India in 2011, Jodoin’s iconography increasingly included figures, florals, birds and, in 2013, animals.
 A student of intaglio, aquatint and etching at Atelier Circulaire (Montreal), her 2012 solo show at the Centre d’art de Kamouraska, Quebec, and 2013 solo exhibition at Musée Bruck in Cowansville, Quebec, included works on paper as well as paintings.
 During this period, Jodoin exhibited internationally at Pryor Fine Art in Atlanta, with gallery Beaux-arts des Amériques at Art Naples in Florida (2011), and with Boston’s Newbury Gallery at Art Hamptons in New York (2013).
-In May 2015 she was an artist-in-residence at the Cill Rialaig Project, Ballinskelligs, Co.
-Kerry, Ireland.
+In May 2015 she was an artist-in-residence at the Cill Rialaig Project, Ballinskelligs, County Kerry, Ireland.

 Jodoin's work is found in the collections of the Musee des beaux-arts de Sherbrooke, Centre d'art de Kamouraska, Cirque du Soleil and in private collections.

 Jodoin lives and works in Cowansville, Quebec, and is married to Canadian artist Kevin Sonmor.